flolovebit/backbone-query-string/readme.md

   ...
 ```

-In any AMD app: used to load query-string which applies a new method to Backbone and retuns the core Backbone Object.
+In a AMD environment require query-string, which applies a new method `QueryRouter` to Backbone and returns the core Backbone Object.

 ```javascript
 require(['query-string'], function(Backbone) {